Thursday, January 23, 2014

 In other words, that Claire has a boring mommy, who doesn't know the meaning of the word "spontaneous" and never does anything fun with her daughter.

-I'm the yin to George's yang, the traditional to his untraditional.
+I'm the yin to George's yang, the traditional to his non-traditional.
 We compliment each other nicely.
-So Claire can go on adventures and explore with her papa, and then come home to the warmth and security of her mama.
+So Claire can go on adventures and explore with her papa, and, then, come home to the warmth and security of her mama.